 What kind of maintenance is needed?

+And there you have all the info you need to get started with your raised garden bed ideas.
+I hope you found it helpful!
 Have you already tried raised bed gardening for yourself?
-If you have any tips for us, why not share them in comments?
+If you have any tips for us, why not share them in the comments?